ktran04/SpotifyWrapped/README.md

 # CS2340-Proj2

-This project appears to be an Android application built using Gradle.
-Below is a summary of the folder structure and its main components:
+This android app allows a user to pick a specified period of time for their spotify wrapped (1 week, 1 month, etc) instead of annually.

 ## Structure
 - `app/` - Contains the main Android app source code, build configuration, and resources.